jamesread/blog.jread.com/content/posts/lifeplanning-with-ai/index.md

 ![maslow](maslow.png)

-This may not be perfect, and it may not reflect the current best thinking of physcology, but it's a model I can easily understand.
+This may not be perfect, and it may not reflect the current best thinking of psychology, but it's a model I can easily understand.
 I really like that it starts with the most basic needs, and then builds up to more abstract needs.
 I can see that I need to make sure that my basic needs are met before I can focus on higher-level needs.

 Since starting with this model to define the structure and scope, I've found several other models that are complementary, and additive to this.
 One of these is the [Ikigai](https://en.wikipedia.org/wiki/Ikigai) model, which is a Japanese concept that means "a reason for being".
 The idea is that everyone has an ikigai, and it's the intersection of what you love, what you're good at, what the world needs, and what you can be paid for.

-I've also found that documenting achivements and previously met goals is really helpful for motiviation, just as important as setting new goals.
+I've also found that documenting achievements and previously met goals is really helpful for motivation, just as important as setting new goals.

 ## Documenting the plan